-- On-page and off-page SEO audits and improvements
+On-page and off-page SEO audits and improvements

     With a strong plan, you'll keep your most important dates in mind.
-You won't forget to post articles, you'll keep your social channels up-to-date, and you'll increase your inbound marketing leads.
+You won't forget to post articles, you'll keep your social network posts up-to-date, and you'll increase your inbound marketing leads.

     There are plenty of scheduling and planning tools available out there.
-Before you decide what's best for you, consider how you want to work, and think about your team’s culture and maturity.
+Before you decide which marketing software is best for you, consider how you want to work, and think about your team’s culture and maturity.
 Are you more of a checklist kind of team, or an in-depth project planning, scheduled to the last minute kind of team?
 The process that you think your team will adopt will drive you to a tool that will make the most sense for your team.
 Remember, whatever you choose should help, not hinder your team’s productivity.

     My personal preference is to schedule everything out to the day, but yours may not be.
 Let me walk through a few tools you might want to consider.
 I'll start with the simpler tools, and then share some thoughts on the more complex tools available.

     The to-do list or checklist is the easiest way to get started.
 If you don't have any planning in place, completing a simple list of blog ideas or thoughts will help you structure your tasks.
 At the same time as you go through the list, you'll feel some level of accomplishment as you mark things off.

     This type of approach is great for those new to planning.
 It will get you started, but it generally doesn't work well if you’re working with others and planning a long-term campaign.